On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

-Rather than using any of the more standard techniques of tropical geometry, our approach is almost completely topological, using the torus fibration $\pi : \Sigma \to S$ on the contact hypersurface at infinity, and the Liouville class $A(s) \in H^1(\pi^{-1}(s);\R)$.
-By projecting a holomorphic curve to $\Sigma$ and intersecting with a torus fiber, we generically obtain a loop.
-The holomorphicity condition comes in to say that the integral of $A(s)$ over this loop is monotonic as a function of $s$, and this is what allows us to analyze the curve an translate it into a diagram in $U^\trop$, as we shall now explain.
+Rather than using any of the more standard techniques of tropical geometry (see for instance \cite{parker}), our approach is almost completely topological, using the torus fibration $\pi : \Sigma \to S$ on the contact hypersurface at infinity, and the Liouville class $A(s) \in H^1(\pi^{-1}(s);\R)$.
+By projecting a holomorphic curve to $\Sigma$ and intersecting with a generic torus fiber, we obtain a loop.
+The holomorphicity condition comes in to say that the integral of $A(s)$ over this loop is monotonic as a function of $s$, and this is what allows us to analyze the curve and translate it into a diagram in $U^\trop$, as we shall now explain.